|>Home >DIY Health >Nutrition

 Reference: Berenson GS et al. Association between multiple cardiovascular risk factors and atherosclerosis in children and young adults.
 New England Journal of Medicine 1998; 338: pp1650-6.

-So heart disease begins very early in life - as early as animal products are fed to our children.
+So heart disease begins very early in life.

 Now while whole plant foods are rich in vitamin B6 and folic acid, unfortunately the people who eat high amounts of animal products often leave fresh fruits and vegetables off their plates, and can become nutrient deficient.

 Another problem with high protein foods like meat, chicken, fish and dairy products is the high levels of phosphate and sulphur.
 Both these substances make the blood acidic.
 Pure blood is alkaline - not acidic.
 So calcium is drawn out of bones and sent into the blood to neutralise the acid.
 This calcium is then washed out of the body as urine.
 Reference: Uriel S. Barzel, MD.
 To the Editor.
 New England Journal of Medicine 1997; 337:637.

 Can you see how osteoporosis, the disease of brittle bones, may not be a disease of too little calcium - but too much protein?

 Plant foods, by the way, contain no cholesterol.
 They contain "good" fats.
 The scientific name for fats is "fatty acids".

 Some fatty acids are called essential fatty acids (EFA’s) because not only are they essential to health, we must also obtain them in our food as the body cannot make them.
 Some are called Omega 6 EFA’s and others Omega 3 EFA’s and others are described as Omega 9 EFA's..
 You can get them all from plant foods.